The Only Major Actors Still Alive From Happy Days

 When Ron Howard left "Happy Days," the writers were faced with the challenge of expanding existing roles and creating a couple of new ones.
 One they didn't technically have to create was Jenny Piccolo, Joanie's troublemaking best friend whose wild off-screen antics had been a source of punchlines in previous seasons.
 Cathy Silvers had her work cut out for her when she brought the character to on-screen life in the eighth season, but as the daughter of comedy legend Phil Silvers (aka Sgt.
 Bilko), she could more than hold her own.

 Silvers left "Happy Days" before its final season, though she did return for the big Joanie-Chachi wedding to serve as her best friend's maid of honor.
 Silver's post-Piccolo career included guest starring bits on "The Love Boat," "1st and 10," and "Wings," and a main cast part on the short-lived CBS sitcom "Foley Square."
-She retired from acting in the late 1990s, and currently operates a farm-to-table produce business in Los Angeles.
+She retired from acting in the late 1990s.

 Ted McGinley

-Lovingly known as the "Patron Saint of Shark Jumping" (in reference to the wince-inducing episode where Fonzie jumps his motorcycle over a shark tank), Ted McGinley cemented his reputation as a show-killer when he joined "Happy Days" during the first post-Richie season in 1980, and became a member of the main cast during the series' final two years.
+Lovingly known as the "Patron Saint of Shark Jumping" (in reference to the wince-inducing episode where a water-skiing Fonzie jumps over a shark), Ted McGinley cemented his reputation as a show-killer when he joined "Happy Days" during the first post-Richie season in 1980, and became a member of the main cast during the series' final two years.
 The handsome McGinley played Mrs. Cunningham's nephew Roger, who started off as a teacher and coach at Jefferson High before becoming a principal at Patton High.
-The series was well past its sell-by date at this point, and nothing drove this home more emphatically than the writers scrambling to find something, anything for Roger to do.
+The series was well past its sell-by date at this point, and nothing drove this home more emphatically than the writers scrambling to find something, anything, for Roger to do.